StackVista/stackstate-docs/setup/agent/k8s-custom-registry.md

 - Setup a registry if you don't have one available.
 You can use [Amazon Elastic Container Registry \(ECR\)](https://aws.amazon.com/ecr/) or [Azure Container Registry \(ACR\)](https://azure.microsoft.com/en-us/products/container-registry/) for example.
 - Have the access credentials for your newly setup registry available.
 - Have the `docker` command line tool installed.
-- Install the `copy_images.sh` script from the [Rancher Observability Agent Helm Chart](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate-k8s-agent/installation/copy_images.sh)
+- Install the `copy_images.sh` script from the [SUSE Observability Agent Helm Chart](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate-k8s-agent/installation/copy_images.sh)

 ### Copying the images